ouissa/Customer_Service_Messenger_Bot/README.md

     }
 }
 ```

-For the asking_for_price intent, we can have the following request:
+For the asking_for_availability intent, we can have the following request:

 ```javascript
 if(price != null && shirt_title != null){